in28minutes/java-cheat-sheet/README.md

 System.out.println(treeSetOrig);//[25, 35]
 ```
 ### Map Interface
-- LetÕs take a look at different implementations of the Map interface.
+- Let's take a look at different implementations of the Map interface.

 #### HashMap
-HashMap implements Map interface Ð there by supporting key value pairs.
-LetÕs look at an example.
+HashMap implements Map interface , there by supporting key value pairs.
+Let's look at an example.
 #### HashMap Example
 ```
 Map<String, Cricketer> hashmap = new HashMap<String, Cricketer>();